trinodb/trino/presto-docs/README.md

 - Different installation methods for Sphinx result in different versions, and hence in sometimes different problems.
 Especially when also using sphinx-autobuild we recommend using the `pip`-based installation.
+- Usage of sphinx 2.x and higher fails due to parallel write being not supported by the sitemap extension.
+As a workaround clear SPHINXOPTS in your command line call of `make SPHINXOPTS="" clean html` or in the `Makefile` itself